 Often times plaque will break up and make a clot, which then obstructs blood flow.
 Parts of the heart muscle are usually damaged or destroyed when blood flow is disrupted.

 Although a Myocardial infarction (known as a heart attack) can be fatal, treatment has greatly improved over the years.
-If you think you’re experiencing the symptoms of a heart attack, contact 911 or get emergency medical care right away.
+If you think you’re experiencing heart attack symptoms, contact 911 or get emergency medical care right away.

 Here are some of the symptoms that most commonly occur during a heart attack: